EzequielGonzalez1/ProyectoIABot/README.md

 # DESCRIPTION

-Source code of my first project in html5 and css3 for a construction company.💻
+Source code of a project of a tourism website with Chatbot assists.💻

 # INTRODUCTION

-This project presents a professional and attractive website for a construction company.
-The website is designed to provide potential clients with an intuitive and comprehensive user experience, while providing detailed information about the company, its services and its projects.
+This project presents a professional and attractive website for a tourism company.
+The website is designed to offer potential customers an intuitive and complete user experience, with a very attractive interface while providing detailed information about the company and its services through a CHATBOT.

 ### Technologies:

 - HTML5
 - CSS3
+-BOTPRESS

 ### Characteristics:

 - Responsive design for optimal viewing on any device.
-- Intuitive and easy-to-navigate user interface.
+- Intuitive and easy to navigate user interface.
 - Banner with high quality images or videos.
 - Main navigation menu with well-defined sections.
-- "NUESTRA EMPRESA" section describing the history, mission and values of the company.
+- OUR COMPANY” section describing the history, mission and values of the company.
-- "NUESTROS SERVICIOS" section detailing the services offered, with images and concise descriptions.
+- OUR SERVICES” section detailing the services offered, with images and concise descriptions.
-- "GALERIA" section showing images from different construction sites.
-- "CONTACTO" section with a form for potential clients to contact the company.
 - Integration with social networks for greater visibility.

-### Target audience:

-- Potential clients of the construction company.
-- Architects and engineers.

-### Benefits:

-- Increased online visibility for the company.
-- Professional presentation of the company and its services.
-- Attraction of new potential clients.
-- Building trust and credibility.
-- Improved communication with clients.
+-Chatbot support to provide information, schedule personalized assistance and more.

 ###  WEBSITE

-<a href="https://fagaconstrucciones-1b934.web.app">F.A.G.A Construcciones</a>
+<a href=""></a>

 # BANNER